xenaritu/Personalisation/README.md

 This dataset is sampled from a larger dataset where users were selected at random for inclusion.
 All selected users had rated at least 20 movies.

 ### Approach
-1. Data cleaning and
+1. Data cleaning and exploration
 1. Using Packages to build the following models
-  1. Neighbourhood based
+    1. Neighbourhood based model
-  1. Model Based
+    1. Model Based model